 Edward McCormack is a research associate professor in the Department of Civil & Environmental Engineering and an adjunct research associate professor in the Department of Urban Design & Planning.
 He also directs the online Master of Sustainable Transportation program at the UW.
 McCormack has over 30 years of research experience, including exploration of the use of technology to improve transportation mobility, the relationship between land use and transportation, and issues surrounding freight transportation, particularly in urban areas.
 McCormack has led efforts for both the Norwegian government and Washington state to use data from technology devices to develop transportation infrastructure performance measures.
 He has participated in a number of National Academy of Engineering, projects including developing approaches to detect trucks bottlenecks.
 McCormack has also managed a number of U.S. Customs and Border Protection studies to test technology that secures and facilitates truck flows along roadways and through border crossings and seaports.
 His previous work experience includes positions as a chief engineer for the Norwegian Public Roads Administration, regional transportation planner, and consultant developing transportation impact studies.
 He has a master's degree in civil engineering and a Ph.D. in geography from the University of Washington.

 Profile | firstname.lastname@example.org

-Mitch Paine is an affiliate lecturer in the Master of Infrastructure Planning & Management program and a program manager for the King County River and Floodplain Management Section.
-He oversees a variety of programs at the county, including participation in the highly regarded Community Rating System.
-He also manages countywide planning efforts and is leading the update to the Flood Hazard Management Plan.
-Paine previously served as state floodplain manager for Nebraska, where he oversaw regulatory and flood mitigation programs covering more than 400 cities, villages and counties across the state.
+Mitch Paine is an affiliate faculty member for the Master of Infrastructure Planning & Management program and a floodplain management specialist for FEMA Region 10 in Seattle.
+He primarily works with local governments in Oregon to build more flood-resilient communities and on floodplain management through the National Flood Insurance Program.
+He previously served as state floodplain manager for Nebraska, where he oversaw regulatory and flood mitigation programs covering more than 400 cities, villages and counties across the state.
 Most recently, he was the floodplain manager and community rating system coordinator for King County, Washington.
 He has also worked as a consultant with the World Bank.
-Paine holds a master’s degree in regional planning from Cornell University.
+Paine holds a master’s in regional planning from Cornell University.